Mentoring Makes a Difference

 Promoting engagement and retention

 Working with a coach or a mentor is one of the ways suggested for nutrition professionals to improve their communication effectiveness.
-As stated in Chapter 2 of Communicating Nutrition: The Authoritative Guide, a potential source of mentors are mentoring programs found in several Dietetics Practice Groups of the Academy of Nutrition and Dietetics.
+As stated in Chapter 2 of Communicating Nutrition: The Authoritative Guide, a potential source of mentors can be found in mentoring programs provided by several Dietetics Practice Groups of the Academy of Nutrition and Dietetics.

 “Mentoring is a brain to pick, an ear to listen, and a push in the right direction.” ~ John Crosby